Types in Genesis

 Chapters 22 and 23 tell the story of Abraham's climactic meeting with God where he is prepared to offer his son in sacrifice.
 I said that this episode had three main types that described important features of the Christian faith that was to come:

-- The sacrifice of Christ - Isaac's willingness to be sacrificed to obey God's will typified Jesus' and the Father's willingness to do this.
+- The sacrifice of Christ - Isaac's willingness to be sacrificed to obey God's will typifies Jesus' and the Father's willingness to do this.

 - Faith and works relationship - Abraham was considered righteous because he believed but his belief in God naturally led him to works of righteousness, including the sacrificing of his son.
 The natural outgrowth of one's faith is good works.